KPZ Equation from non-simple variations on open ASEP: Quantitative Classical Replacement Lemma

-Again, it remains to estimate the expectation for this final upper bound; moreover, with the Cauchy-Schwarz inequality it suffices to remove the square root if $\e \in \R_{>0}$ is chosen sufficiently small but still universal.
+Again, it remains to estimate the expectation for this last upper bound; moreover, with the Cauchy-Schwarz inequality it suffices to remove the square root if {$\e>0$} is chosen sufficiently small but still universal. {To this end, like in the classical one-block estimate or Proposition 5.3 in \cite{Y} combined with the entropy inequality in Lemma \ref{lemma:d1b5}, we deduce the following for $\e>0$ arbitrarily small but universal, in which $\mathbb{I} = \llbracket-N^{\beta},N^{\beta}\rrbracket \subseteq \Z$ is the support on which the parameter $\mathsf{A}^{\beta,\mathbf{X}}(\eta_{0,y})$ is defined: